augustine-tran/active_call/README.md

 end
 ```

-Then in your application code you can overrite the configuration defaults.
+Then in your application code you can overwite the configuration defaults.

 ```ruby
 YourGemName::BaseService.configure do |config|